What is RFID ?

 2. Inventory visibility – via tagging every person item, supply chain managers are able to accurately tune their inventory, as a way to order most effective what is wanted.
 Inventory and raw materials are pricey to any enterprise, so, with the intention to boom efficiency, supply chain managers have to have visibility into their stock with a view to keep away from spending cash on materials they do not want.

 what is it?
 The duty of an individual or employer to account for its activities, take delivery of duty for them, and to disclose the result in a obvious matter.
 How do i accomplish it?
 The first step in a supply chain growing its duty is maintaining track of its valuable objects.
 While an enterprise keeps track of valuable objects the use of RFID, it will increase visibility, allowing managers to be chargeable for their objects.

 As follow are two examples of how RFID can boom accountability in the supply chain.

 1. Item tagging – tagging on the item degree permits higher visibility and allows them to be better traced for the duration of the supply chain.
-The statistics of object movement supply the supply chain manager documentation in case a illness or errors is discovered with one of the objects they produce as well as the ability to determine how fine to make a correction or improvement.
+The statistics of object movement supply the supply chain manager documentation in case an illness or error is discovered with one of the objects they produce as well as the ability to determine how fine to make a correction or improvement.

 2. Employee level tagging – if each employee is given an RFID badge to use on the facility floor, managers can record employee whereabouts.
 This data can be beneficial in case there may be an coincidence at the facility floor, and it can also assist to determine who may be accountable in case an item is damaged, lost, or stolen.
 What does elevated accountability do for me?
 RFID systems offer supply chain manager’s important information approximately their personnel, inventory, and belongings.
 They can use this record to determine defects or mistakes after which work to make the technique or character more efficient.Please kindly contact us if you have any question.